 Example 1: Welcome Mailer

-A welcome email is the first message you send to a contact when they join your database, so they’re commonly used for on-boarding, lead-nurturing, or newsletters.
-They’re possibly one of the most valuable emails you can send too, as stats show that they get more than double the average open rate compared to standard marketing emails.
+A welcome email is the first message you send to a contact when they join your database, so they’re commonly used for onboarding, lead-nurturing, or newsletters.
+They’re possibly one of the most valuable emails you can send too, as stats show that, on average, they get 4X more opens and 5X more clicks than regular marketing emails.

 Want to know more about welcome emails?
 Read our blog post: